orbbec/OrbbecSDK-dev/examples/1.stream.imu/README.md

 AccelFrame measures the acceleration of x, y, and z in m/s^2 GyroFrame measures the angular velocity of x, y, and z in rad/s

+Frameset is a combination of different types of Frames.imu data stream can be obtained through frameset

 ## code overview

 1. Instantiate pipeline, configure output imu related information and open stream